UniversalDependencies/UD_English-LinES/README.txt

 except word-internal hyphens are treated as separate tokens.
 The original file also has several multi-word tokens, but these are separated in the UD version with all parts except the first assigned the UD dependency function 'fixed'.
+There are no blanks inside tokens.

 MORPHOLOGY

-From version 2.2 the UFEATS column is now filled.
+From version 2.2 the UFEATS column is filled.
 The XPOS column has features from the original LinES with the exception of nouns that are not annotated for case, only number.
 Verbs are annotated for tense and, adjectives for degree.
 Pronouns are sub-divided in the morphological description into Personal, Demonstrative, Interrogative, Indefinite,